NoIwantyourcode/Devboard/JOURNAL.md

 Heres a picture of the devboard schematic:
 <img width="1991" height="1311" alt="Screenshot 2026-05-18 102844" src="https://github.com/user-attachments/assets/b85fa2ce-36cd-46fc-8095-35812270e8a5" />

-# May 20th - May 20th: Completed routing - 2 hours
+# May 20th: Completed routing - 2 hours
 I completed the routing, What I ended up with is a 4 layer board with components on both sides, The reason for having components on both sides is space, by optimizing the space I can reduce the power draw of the robot and speed up reaction time of the devboard, even if it maybe marginal!
 This is why it took 5 hours as I had to do multiple iterations with each iteration getting smaller